Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 Domain controller for the domain "Goose.Lab" 20 users with different degrees of access.
 There's also some small special case configurations in GPO, Groups and auth schemes which makes for an interesting Saturday evening of hacking.

 ## Finishing up
-So yeah, now i finally took the step and started using Docker to some extent.
-I can at least say that it is going to be a mainstay server in my VM stack, though i don't know how much but at least for some toolings.
+So yeah, now I finally took the step and started using Docker to some extent.
+I can at least say that it is going to be a mainstay server in my VM stack, though I don't know how much but at least for some toolings.
 But I'll still use vCenter as the mainstay application to manage the VMs, and Portainer (or maybe take another step to Rancher) to manage my containers.
 One might also ask where this blog is hosted?
-Actually it is on Github-Pages together with a small actions script which runs every time i make a push to the blog branch.
+Actually it is on Github-Pages together with a small actions script which runs every time I make a push to the blog branch.
 If you want you can clone and repurpose the repo for your own blog, you can find the repo here: [Securitybits Github](https://github.com/Securitybits-io/blog.securitybits.io)
 If you have read this far, Good job! and thank you, if you have any questions don't hesitate to contact me!

 ### Changelog
+##### 2021-02-19
+Virtual Machine Changes:
+* Added: ODA-Arma3
+* Added: DayZ
+* Added: WinTAK
+* Added: Mumble
+* Added: TakServer
+* Added: RTMP Server

 ##### 2020-10-20
 Hardware changes:
 * Removed Cisco C2960-48TS-S in favor to a Ubiquiti 48-Port Switch